CS5001-khoury/AccessibilityAnalyzer/instructions/Readme.md

 ## Accessibility Analyzer

+A tool has been developed to help analyze colors, especially how they relate to accessibility for color blindness, contrast, and view-ability.
+However, the tool needs you to develop the individual functions on how they work.

+You will see [../src/color_tools.py](../src/color_tools.py) has the function definition and stubs already provided for you.
+Additionally, we have completed the two hardest functions, to leave seven functions for you to implement.
+Each of those seven has an "implementation" section as part of the docstring.
+While not normal, it seemed the best place to keep your work in once place.

+### Step 1 - Doctests - provided functions
+Every function in [../src/color_tools.py](../src/color_tools.py) will need to have six (6) examples.
+We suggest you start with the two provided functions (`calculate_luminance(int, int, int)` and `simulate_colorblindness(int, int, int, str)`).
+For each function, analyze the code, run it in an interactive window to better understand it, and then generate three additional examples.

+> [!NOTE]
+> Make sure to consistently run the code.
+You will see any doctest you add will automatically be run.

+### Step 2 - Other Functions

+For each remaining function

+* Add doctests - This will involve not only understanding what they are supposed to do, but probably work you will  need to do on paper working out solutions given different inputs.
+* implement
+* test

+Needless to say, this assignment requires you to develop a deeper understanding of the underlining algorithm before you implement!
+This is an important skill for a computer scientist, and one that you won't learn right away.
+It takes practice (often many years), so don't worry if you struggle with it - that is part of the learning process.

 ## Running Unit Tests
 We have provided unit tests in [tests/test_color_tools.py](../tests/test_color_tools.py) to run after you have finished the application.
 You can run those tests in VS code or via the command line.
 Ideally your code should pass all of them.
 If it does not, you will want to evaluate why not.
 Looking through them will also help you think of edge cases you may have forgotten in your examples.

 ## Running the Larger Application

+You will need to run the final application.
+This is because we will have questions in the report that ask you to run the application, plus it is often more rewarding than just seeing tests pass.
+Have fun with it.

+To better understand colors, html values, and color blindness, see below!

 ## Report.md and README.md